Godzil/NewOswan/README.md

 [![CMake](https://github.com/Godzil/NewOswan/actions/workflows/cmake.yml/badge.svg)](https://github.com/Godzil/NewOswan/actions/workflows/cmake.yml)

 ### What is this project?
-NewOswan is a WonderSwan emulator originally based on oswan-unix and heavily modified to be more accurate and better hardware support.
+NewOswan is a WonderSwan emulator originally based on oswan-unix and heavily modified to be more accurate and to have better hardware support.

 ### I don't care about the blabla, just show me the thing running